Queue vs Stack in Java

 5. When to use?

-- Use a Queue when you need to manage elements in a first-come-first-serve fashion, like scheduling tasks, managing operations in a service-oriented architecture, or breadth-first search algorithms.
+Use a Queue when you need to manage elements in a first-come-first-serve fashion, such as scheduling tasks, managing operations in a service-oriented architecture, or breadth-first search algorithms.

-- Use a Stack for managing tasks in a last-come-first-serve manner, which is useful for depth-first search algorithms, parsing expressions, backtracking algorithms, and maintaining function calls (call stack).
+Use a Stack to manage tasks in a last-come-first-serve manner, which is useful for depth-first search algorithms, parsing expressions, backtracking algorithms, and maintaining function calls (call stack).

 Comments